Nationals are waiting to see if city approves plan for welcoming back fans

 In Washington, D.C., though, the Nationals are left wondering what their stadium will look like on April 1.
-The club has submitted a proposal to the city and Mayor Muriel E. Bowser with the goal of welcoming back fans amid the coronavirus pandemic, according to a person with knowledge of the process who was not authorized to speak publicly about it.
+The club has submitted a proposal to the city and Mayor Muriel E. Bowser (D) with the goal of welcoming back fans amid the coronavirus pandemic, according to a person with knowledge of the process who was not authorized to speak publicly about it.
 The proposal, that person said, is in line with what other teams have had approved by local or state officials in recent weeks.

 The Nationals’ ask is to have the maximum number of fans who could sit in small pods that would be spaced six feet apart in all directions.
-The city could choose to approve fans but do so at a lower capacity than the club requested.
+The city could choose to approve fans but do so at a lower capacity than requested.
 A Nationals spokeswoman declined to say the capacity the team has proposed in its discussions with the Mayor’s office.
 The Nationals’ official comment was that “we are working closely with the city and will continue to do so.”

 The basic model, with fans wearing masks in pods, and with unused seats blocked off with tarps or zip ties, is already being tested at spring training sites in Florida and Arizona.
 On Sunday, the Nationals played in front of about 1,500 fans in Jupiter, Fla.
 On Monday, they hosted fans at up to 18 percent capacity at their park in West Palm Beach, where the facility doubles as a public coronavirus testing center.
 MLB had to approve each spring training stadium’s seating plan and is working with teams, such as the Nationals, that remain in limbo for the regular season.